RaspberryPiFoundation/weather-station/README.md

 Weather Station
 ==============

-Data logging code for the Raspberry Pi Weather Station HAT
+Data logging code for the Raspberry Pi Weather Station Shield by Texy

 ## Instructions to deploy